johannmkammiste/backingtrackplayer/README.md

 1. **Install Raspberry Pi OS with the Desktop and do the initial setup** The author used a Raspberrry Pi 3 A+ with Raspberry Pi OS 64-bit Bookworm.
-2. **Update your Raspberry Pi and install required programs** First update and install the browser and install unclutter.
+2. **Update your Raspberry Pi and install required programs** First update and install the browser and unclutter.
     ```bash
     sudo apt update && sudo apt upgrade -y
     sudo apt install --no-install-recommends chromium-browser